Skip to main content

 RUN RAILS_ENV=production QUONFIG_DATAFILE=quonfig.test.108.config.json bundle exec rake assets:precompile

-Keeping The Datafile Up To Date
+Keeping The Config Up To Date